cadam68/react-native-animation-scenario/README.md

 ---

+## 🔥 What's New in 1.4.3

+- ✅ documentation added.

 ## 🔥 What's New in 1.4.2 `Patch Release`

 - 🛠 Fixed an issue where the `stop() step didn’t always correctly interrupt the scenario execution.